 Mutual fund auto-invest is purpose-built.
 Set a dollar amount, pick a contribution date, and the fund buys at that day's NAV.
 No fractional-share infrastructure required, no leftover cash.
 Not every brokerage supports recurring ETF purchases, and where they do, the experience is often clunkier (price quotes, fractional support, partial fills).
 For dollar-cost averaging into a single core fund, mutual funds win on user experience.

-Vanguard, Fidelity, and Schwab all support automatic monthly mutual fund contributions in any dollar amount, including IRAs and brokerage accounts.
+Fidelity, Schwab, and most major brokerages all support automatic monthly mutual fund contributions in any dollar amount, including IRAs and brokerage accounts.

 02